Is Yoga Enough to Keep You Fit?

 All these positives are enough to keep former exercise junkie Stephanie Griffin hooked on yoga for life.
 Griffin had worried that, unlike her other fitness pursuits, yoga wouldn't give her the emotional satisfaction of aiming for and meeting goals.
 Soon, however, she realized that yoga offered her a path to constant improvement.
 "One day it hit me: I realized that my goal was to be practicing yoga well into my 90s," says Griffin.
 "For me, that is the new finish line.
 Practicing with that goal satisfies me more than any marathon."

 Alisa Bauman stays fit through yoga, running, and fitness ball workouts.
-She lives and writes in Emmaus, Pennsylvania, where she is studying for yoga teacher certification under Mary Rosenberger at Accent on Yoga and Health.
+She lives and writes in Emmaus, Pennsylvania.